tokfrans03/RFID-Pi/README.md

 To make this auto start on boot you need to make a .sh file with this in it:

-´sleep 10 #optional
+sleep 10 #optional

-python path/to/script.py´
+python path/to/script.py

 and make it runnable: chmod +x startup.sh when that's done type "sudo crontab -e" it will probably ask you what editor you want to use so choose one ( id recommend nano) then paste this at the bottom: